vijendra1125/Python-Socket-Programming/README.md

 ## Notes

-* Program is wrtten in python 3.7.4
+* Program is written in python 3.7.4

 > ***Feel free to request more feature you would like, i wil try to add it when i get time***